-I put a pot of water on to boil and gather my herbs: Calendula, Lavender, Mugwort, Angelica, and Lavender.
+I put a pot of water on to boil and gather my herbs: Calendula, Lavender, Mugwort, Rosemary, and Rose.
 1 cup total.

 In go the herbs to the water.
 Within seconds, I smell the familiar scent of this blend.
 I grab my quilt, put on my music, and sit.